Deepu02042001/Fuzzing_Project-/README_Fuzzing_Project.md

-# Fuzzing_Project- 🔍
+#FuzzDeck-🔍

-A modular fuzzing framework integrating AFL++, Honggfuzz, LibFuzzer, and Radamsa to test binary targets.
-Built for security researchers to efficiently run and monitor fuzzers in a structured environment.
+FuzzDeck is a structured fuzzing framework built to run and compare performance across four powerful fuzzers — AFL++, Honggfuzz, LibFuzzer, and Radamsa.
+The tool supports automated compilation, input corpus creation, fuzzing execution, crash monitoring, and power profiling, designed especially for Raspberry Pi, Kali, and resource-constrained systems.
 ---

 ## 📚 Table of Contents